 Castle Dracula brochure - the front and back open up into a ready-made horror mask.

-The Castle Dracula Wax Museums in Myrtle Beach and Panama City Beach FL do not appear to be related to an old attraction with the same name in the Clifton Hills district at Niagara Falls, now named Dracula's Haunted Castle.
+The Castle Dracula Wax Museums in Myrtle Beach and Panama City Beach FL were both built a family from Niagara Falls.
+The one in Panama City Beach was sold in 1977 to Jack Long from Oklahoma.
+It is unknown if it is related to a 1985 attraction of the same name in the Clifton Hills district of Niagara Falls.
+That attraction is now named Dracula's Haunted Castle.
 Another view of the Panama City Beach location is online here.
-The Castle Dracula in Panama City Beach opened in 1976 and burned in 1986 and was not rebuilt.
-For whatever reason, Castle Dracula closed after the summer of 1982, and the bottom was turned into yet another t-shirt shop, which remains to this day.
+The Castle Dracula in Panama City Beach opened in 1976; it burned in 1986 and was not rebuilt.
+For whatever reason, Myrtle Beach's Castle Dracula closed after the summer of 1982, and the bottom was turned into yet another t-shirt shop, which remains to this day.
 That first summer, in 1983, the top was turned into the club NEW WAVE CAVE.
 They kept part of the caves, and built a series of rooms with comfy chairs, and an arcade.
 They also opened up a large part of the area for a dance floor and bar area.
 It was my favorite place ever, on the whole beach.
 Sadly, it closed after that summer; in 1984, a Coke machine blocked the door, and now, that stairway is completely sealed as shown on the right-hand side of the building.
 In July 2006, I spoke with the manager of the t-shirt shop.
 He acknowledged that the caves are still on the 2nd floor, but that it is impossible to get to them, that the whole top floor is "full of junk" like old display racks.
 I'll see what I can do about getting up there to document whatever might be left of Castle Dracula and the New Wave Cave, but that might not be possible.
 Someone sent me mail, saying that the back door still shows "New Wave Cave", and thats true-- after all this time, it can still be read on the heavily oxidized door.
 In one picture, I tried to recreate what it might have originally looked like.

 This is the ultimate tourist-trap souvenir shop; they claim to be the largest in on the east coast, and probably so.
 There's a truly incredible amount of stuff here, and its always fun to browse through it.
 You'll always find something you never saw before.
 It has been open since 1948, and is open year-round, 7 days a week.This shop is much the same as I remember it, but with a few changes.
 At one time, the entire building was open- you could go up on the top observation deck, and there was another upper cove along the walkway.
 Also, there was a smaller Gay Dolphin Annex directly across the street, which was the home of the huge, ultra-cool Poster Cove down a spiral staircase in the basement (thats where I got the Hendrix poster for the bathroom wall in my 1984 apartment) Nowadays, the Annex is long gone, and Ripley's Haunted Aventure is in it's place.
 All that is visible from the old Annex and the Poster Cove in the basement is this stairwell, which was once the exit.
 The Poster Cove is completely gone-- they didn't move it to the main building when the Annex was closed.
 People are no longer allowed to go up to the top observation deck- the insurance company stopped that sometime around the beginning of 2005, despite the fact there have been no accidents or problems.
 The staircase winding up the tower is completely closed off, and the old Indian Cove section on the 2nd floor is closed.
 The snack bar that was once on the lowest level, right by the tower, is completely gone.